Siege of Port Hudson: Aftermath

 A significant result of the siege was the blow it gave Banks's political ambitions.
 If Banks had overrun the position in May, he could then have taken command of Grant's siege of Vicksburg as the ranking officer and appeared a hero.
 This would have redeemed his military reputation, and bolstered his political hopes for a presidential candidacy.
 Since Vicksburg fell before Port Hudson, Grant reaped the promotions and reputation for victory in the west, and eventually attained the White House, Banks's cherished ambition.
 As it was, Banks had to settle for setting up cotton deals for his northeast constituency, and arrange political alliances for a new state government aligned with Union and Republican interests in mind.
 He was quite experienced in this kind of scheming, and in the absence of military opportunities, economic advantages beckoned.
 Banks's armies had gathered $3 million worth of livestock and supplies while engaged in operations in western Louisiana in the spring of 1863.
 This bounty impressed Banks, and it was also estimated that vast stores of cotton and many Union sympathizers were waiting on the Red River in eastern Texas.
 In response to these observations, Banks produced his one third holding plan, the idea of re-opening trade with Europe, and diverting one third of the proceeds for the Federal Treasury.
 This economic bonanza would once again revive his political prospects, and justify the beginning of the Red River Campaign, a military expedition into eastern Texas, the next step in military operations in Louisiana.

 After the war, a small number of former soldiers were awarded the Medal of Honor for their actions at Port Hudson, including George Mason Lovering of the 4th Massachusetts, and future Wyoming Governor, Francis E. Warren of the 49th Massachusetts.

 Battlefield preservation

-The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 256 acres of the Port Hudson Battlefield.
-(Port Hudson State Historic Site: steep riverside terraces with original artillery emplacements.
-Museum with displays and maps.)
+The American Battlefield Trust and its partners have acquired and preserved 259 acres of the Port Hudson Battlefield.
+The Port Hudson State Historic Site has steep riverside terraces with original artillery emplacements.
+It has a museum with displays and maps.